chuckmilton/lingocub/README.md

 ### Features
 - Real-Time Dubbing: Dub YouTube videos in real time into your preferred language.
 - Customizable Settings: Choose your source language, target language, and specify the number of speakers for optimal dubbing.
-- Automatic Detection: Automatically detects when a new video is loaded and applies the dubbing settings without needing to reload the page.
 - Audio Synchronization: Synchronizes dubbed audio with YouTube's video playback for a seamless experience.
 ### Installation
 1. #### Clone the Repository: